holochain/docs-pages/src/pages/resources/upgrade/upgrade-holochain-0.5.md

 With the change to Kitsune2, the public bootstrap and signal server API has changed.
 Holo is not hosting public servers like they are for Holochain 0.4.
 For testing, we're offering public servers you can use. **We request and recommend that you maintain your own bootstrap and signal servers for production hApps**<!-- TODO: document this https://github.com/holochain/docs-pages/issues/573 -->, as the test servers are rate-limited and have no uptime guarantees.
 You can find the server binary on [crates.io](https://crates.io/crates/kitsune2_bootstrap_srv) or adapt [this example `Dockerfile`](https://github.com/holochain/kitsune2/blob/main/docker/kitsune2_bootstrap_srv/Dockerfile) (see [this example](https://github.com/holochain/network-services/blob/main/dev-test/docker-compose.yaml#L5-L12) for TLS configuration).

-If you're bundling your hApp with [Kangaroo](https://github.com/holochain/kangaroo-electron), you'll need to add your own servers to your `kangaroo.config.ts` file.
+If you're bundling your hApp with [Kangaroo](https://github.com/holochain/kangaroo-electron), you'll need to add these servers to your `kangaroo.config.ts` file.
+The following example shows URLs for the dev test servers and public STUN/ICE servers from Google and Cloudflare, along with new hashes and version numbers for the bundled binaries.

-!!! info Upgrading your Kangaroo-based project Upgrading your project is out of scope for this howto; it involves comparing your project against the code in the `kangaroo-electron` template repo for Holochain 0.5 (currently at [this commit](https://github.com/holochain/kangaroo-electron/tree/89ff7ba9721785c0e4f196707016418aaccadad1)<!-- TODO(upgrade): change this commit as needed -->) and making changes as needed.
-Once you've done this, you can modify your file as shown below.
-!!!

 ```diff:typescript
  import { defineConfig } from './src/main/defineConfig';